Understanding Upper Endoscopy

 In addition to diagnostics, an upper endoscopy can be used to take a small tissue sample known as a biopsy.
 This sample undergoes tests and further study to determine issues that weren’t clearly visible.
 Alternatively, your doctor might choose a cytology test, which is a sweep of internal cells.
 Note: Biopsies are not always related to cancer detection.

 Certain treatments are also possible during an upper endoscopy.
 These might include removing obstructions, such as stuck food or swallowed items; treating bleeding ulcers; and dilating, or stretching narrowed areas.

 Preparing for an Upper Endoscopy

 Before your procedure, tell your doctor about your medical circumstances, especially heart or lung conditions, diabetes, pregnancy, and previous surgery or other treatments to the upper GI area.
-Mention all types of medications you take, including over-the-counter ones, and also note any medication allergies; this includes anesthetics.
+Mention all types of medications you take, including over-the-counter ones.

 It’s important not to eat or drink anything before the procedure; this includes water.
 Typically, such fasting is necessary for 6 to 8 hours prior to your exam.
 It provides a clear visual field and also helps prevent possible vomiting.
 Also, don’t chew gum or smoke during this period.

 Because you’ll likely be sedated during the endoscopy, you’ll need to arrange for someone to drive you home and to do any other necessary driving for 12 to 24 hours following your release.